tetsuo/tetsuo.github.io/articles/tango.md

 ### To parse Tango is to turn it into Mango

-The [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) is a linear-time method for parsing expressions using [operator precedence parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser).
-It employs a stack to manage operators and a queue to construct an abstract syntax tree—which, in this context, becomes a Mango expression.
+The [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) is a linear-time algorithm for parsing expressions using [operator precedence parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser).
+It employs a stack to manage operators and a queue to construct an abstract syntax tree, which, in this context, becomes a Mango expression.

 > 📄 **See the parser implementation in [`parse.js`](https://github.com/tetsuo/tango/blob/master/parse.js#L40).**